-The choice of an optimization method based on timedependent perturbation theory relies on the minimization of errors introduced by off-resonance conditions.
-The cost function is obtained analytically as a function of the perturbation expansion terms, thus not requiring averaging over a specific atomic ensemble like non-perturbative methods such as GRAPE [25] and Krotov-based methods [26].
-Rather than trying to reach a target state for a range of specific detunings, we obtain waveforms that minimize the errors introduced by off-resonance conditions, adopting an approach similar to the one taken in the design of early composite pulses [27-29].
-Minimization of the errors avoids the presence of 'wobbles' in the pulse fidelity about the resonance condition that are characteristic of the ensemble-based optimisation methods [20, 30].
+The choice of an optimization method based on time-dependent perturbation theory relies on the minimization of errors introduced by off-resonance conditions.
+The cost function is obtained analytically as a function of the perturbation expansion terms, thus not requiring averaging over a specific atomic ensemble like nonperturbative methods such as GRAPE [26] and Krotov-based methods [27].
+Rather than trying to reach a target state for a range of specific detunings, we obtain waveforms that minimize the errors introduced by off-resonance conditions, adopting an approach similar to the one taken in the design of early composite pulses [28-30].
+Minimization of the errors avoids the presence of "wobbles" in the pulse fidelity about the resonance condition that are characteristic of the ensemble-based optimization methods [21,31].

-^{} n.dedes@soton.ac.uk;
+^{}n.dedes@soton.ac.uk

-[†] Now at Q-CTRL, Sydney, Australia
+[†]Now at Q-CTRL, Sydney, Australia.

-Interferometers operating with conventional constantpower pulses typically require atoms to experience the same laser intensity during the beam-splitting and recombining processes to ensure phase error compensation.
-Inter-pulse Rabi frequency fluctuations break the symmetry of the Mach-Zehnder interferometer.
-As a consequence: a) there is a residual sensitivity in the case that atoms are prepared with an asymmetric or non-zero mean velocity distribution [5, 16]; b) the inertial scalefactor drifts [31]; c) intensity variations affect the bias stability of the interferometer via the one-photon and two-photon light shifts [12, 15].
-In contrast, optimized beam-splitter pulses feature a near-flat dependence of superposition phase upon intensity which automatically improves the resilience of the interferometric phase to inter-pulse laser intensity fluctuations, relaxing the need for Mach-Zehnder laser intensity symmetry.
-This also facilitates phase error compensation by minimizing the phase error accumulated at the end of the beam-splitting and recombining processes, ensuring that variations in the interferometric phase due to off-resonant conditions remain small.
+Interferometers operating with conventional constantpower pulses typically require atoms to experience the same laser intensity during the beam-splitting and recombining processes to ensure phase-error compensation.
+Interpulse Rabi frequency fluctuations break the symmetry of the Mach-Zehnder interferometer.
+As a consequence (i) there is a residual sensitivity in the case that atoms are prepared with an asymmetric or nonzero mean velocity distribution [6,17], (ii) the inertial scale-factor drifts [32], and (iii) intensity variations affect the bias stability of the interferometer via the one-photon and two-photon light shifts [13,16].
+In contrast, optimized beam-splitter pulses feature a near-flat dependence of the superposition phase upon intensity, which automatically improves the resilience of the interferometric phase to interpulse laser intensity fluctuations, relaxing the need for Mach-Zehnder laser intensity symmetry.
+This also facilitates phase-error compensation by minimizing the phase error accumulated at the end of the beam-splitting and recombining processes, ensuring that variations in the interferometric phase due to off-resonant conditions remain small.